piamanns/spellchecker/documentation/testing_document.md

 The dictionary used can be changed by changing the filename of the file containing the wordlist with correctly spelled words (WORDLIST_FILENAME) in the [.env-file](../.env).
 The wordlist file should be placed in the data directory and contain one word per row.
 Parameters and functions relating to the allowed alphabet can be changed in the [alphabet_utils.py](../src/services/alphabet_utils.py)-file.

-More extensive perfomance tests can be run using the [PerformanceTester](../src/tests/performance_tester.py) class.
+ Perfomance tests on batches of spelling errors can be run using the [PerformanceTester](../src/tests/performance_tester.py) class and script.
 The performance tester is started from the command line:

 ```bash